Subspace configurations and low degree points on curves: Questions and Problems

 \subsection{Arithmetic Questions}

 The smallest cases for which some questions are still left open concern $d$-minimal curves with $d=3$ and $g=3,4$.
 In both of these cases we expect that $3$-minimal curves exist.
 The case $d=g=3$ is discussed in Problem \ref{d=g-minimal}.
-In the case $d=3, g=4$, Proposition \ref{prop:small-numbers} implies that such a curve is a Debarre-Fahlaoui curve of class $4H-F$.
-However, a genus $4$ curve $X$ over $\kbar$ generically admits two maps of degree $3$ to $\PP^1$: the canonical embedding realizes $X$ as a complete intersection of a qudric and a cubic, and projections from rulings on the quadric give a pair of $g^1_3$'s.
-We expect that there exist Debarre-Fahlaoui curves in class \(4H-F\) for which these two maps are Galois conjugate, and that such Debarre-Fahlaoui curves are $3$-minimal.
-It is in principle possible to verify this claim (if true) by exhibiting a specific curve on $\Sym^2A$ and checking that the unique quadric containing the canonical curve is nonsplit (and independently verifying that it is not a triple cover of an elliptic curve), but such a computation is nontrivial in practice.
+In the case $d=3, g=4$, Proposition \ref{prop:small-numbers} implies that such a curve is a Debarre--Fahlaoui curve of class $4H-F$.
+However, a genus $4$ curve $X$ over $\kbar$ generically admits two maps of degree $3$ to $\PP^1$: the canonical embedding realizes $X$ as a complete intersection of a quadric and a cubic, and projections from rulings on the quadric give a pair of $g^1_3$'s.
+We expect that there exist Debarre--Fahlaoui curves in class \(4H-F\) for which these two maps are Galois conjugate, and that such Debarre--Fahlaoui curves are $3$-minimal.

+It is in principle possible to verify this claim (if true) by exhibiting a specific curve on $\Sym^2 A$ and checking that the unique quadric containing the canonical curve is nonsplit (and independently verifying that it is not a triple cover of an elliptic curve), but such a computation is nontrivial in practice.
 We thus leave this question as a problem.

 \begin{problem} Show that a general curve in numerical class $4H-F$ on $\Sym^2 A$ is $3$-minimal. \end{problem}